oze4/earningsvibe/README.md

-Earnings data plus charts from historical earnings, so you can better gauge historical bias accurately and quickly.
+# Earnings Vibe

+### Quickly gauge historical bias

+Earnings data with historical charts from the days earnings were reported.